animeloyalty/animeloyalty/README.md

 ## What is AnimeLoyalty?

-*AnimeLoyalty* is an *all-in-one* anime download- and streaming application.
+*AnimeLoyalty* is an anime download- and streaming application.
 You can stream anime directly from your favourite streaming services, or download anime to watch later.
-Downloaded anime is stored in the original video format (`h264` in a `mp4` container) and bundled with subtitles in a `mkv` container.
+Downloaded anime is stored in the original video format (`h264` in a `mp4` container) and bundled with the subtitles in a `mkv` container. (**WARNING**: Downloading is not yet available in the desktop preview).

 ### Legal Warning